Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 • Flat feet or pronated feet

 Bunion symptoms can be confused with those of other medical conditions or problems.
-Always seek a diagnosis from an orthopedic doctor like those in our practice.
+Always seek a diagnosis from a pediatric orthopedic doctor like those in our practice

 Diagnosing an Adolescent Bunion